-- Sunrise Wind has and will continue to review existing research and data, seek input from stakeholders, and conduct surveys of the Project Area, which will inform decisions made throughout the design, permitting, construction, operation, and decommissioning of the Project. - Sunrise Wind has and will continue to review proposed survey rationales and methodologies with regulatory stakeholders, along with surveys already conducted, and seek input on survey work, as well as design, construction, and operation and decommissioning plans for the Project. - Sunrise Wind <a href="https://mais.org/nais. - Sunrise Wind has and will continue to support collaborative science to further understand the potential impacts of offshore wind and will take the results into account in the development, design, construction, and operation of the Project.
+- Sunrise Wind has and will continue to work proactively to identify impacts with stakeholders including, but not limited to, federal and state agencies, Native American Tribes, environmental Non-Government Organization ("e-NGOs"), scientific experts, and state groups like the NYSERDA Environmental Technical Working Group ("E-TWG").
+This will involve regular update meetings and briefings to those stakeholders identified above.
+Additionally, Sunrise will endeavor to incorporate feedback from the stakeholders identified to reduce impacts where appropriate. - Sunrise Wind has and will continue to review existing research and data, seek input from stakeholders, and conduct surveys of the Project Area, which will inform decisions made throughout the design, permitting, construction, operation, and decommissioning of the Project. - Sunrise Wind has and will continue to review proposed survey rationales and methodologies with regulatory stakeholders, along with surveys already conducted, and seek input on survey work, as well as design, construction, and operation and decommissioning plans for the Project. - Sunrise Wind has and will continue to host regular progress meetings with agencies (including relevant New York State Agencies) to provide status updates, planned project activities (i.e. field surveys, siting, etc.) and to solicit feedback as required in connection with permitting processes and permit requirements.
+Sunrise Wind will endeavor to incorporate feedback into Project plans where appropriate. - Sunrise Wind has and will continue to support collaborative science to further understand the potential impacts of offshore wind and will take the results into account in the development, design, construction, and operation of the Project.

-1.3.
-Existing guidance and best practices that will be followed
+1.3 Existing guidance and best practices that will be followed